 If you have a payment reference number on your fine you can pay your first instalment either online, BPAY or at Australia Post.

-If you do not have a payment reference number you can pay your first instalment at a any transport and motoring customer service centre, Queensland Government Agent Program office or by sending a cheque or money or order by post.
+If you do not have a payment reference number you can pay your first instalment at any transport and motoring customer service centre, Queensland Government Agent Program office or by sending a cheque or money order by post.

 To set up a payment plan you need to: